Use the pkg search command to search for packages whose data matches the specified pattern.

 These examples show the packages that are dependencies of the specified package.

-The following command shows that many packages have a require dependency on the system/network/ldap/openldap package:
+The following example shows packages that have a require dependency on the system/kernel/power package:

-The following pkg contents command confirms the results of the search for one of the search results.
+The following pkg contents command confirms the results of the search.
 The requested output action.raw is a pseudo attribute that displays the action exactly as it appears in the package manifest.

-The following example lists packages that have an exclude dependency on pkg:/driver/graphics/nvidiaR340:
+The following example shows that many packages have an exclude dependency on pkg:/firstname.lastname@example.org:

 You can use the following search form to display the set of packages that is included in the specified group package.

 The depend query field matches depend actions in the package.
 The -o option displays the values of the type and fmri attributes of the depend action.
+Use pkg.shortfmri to see the version as well as the name of each package.
 Recall that group packages do not specify file system content; group packages specify other packages that are part of the group.
 See Group Packages for more information about group packages.

 The pkg search command is returning the value of an attribute of an action in a specified package.
 In this example, that attribute value is a package name.
 The number of results from this command can be larger than the number of the results from the similar pkg contents command shown in Listing All Installable Packages in a Group Package because these search results include the names of all packages that are named in depend actions of type group in the specified package, not just installable packages.
 For example, package variants and facets might be included that are not installable in this image.
 To see this difference, try both examples with the solaris-large-server package.